Acropolis in Athens reopens after virus shutdown

 The country has suffered less from the pandemic than many other European nations and restaurants are due to resume trading from May 25, a week earlier than originally planned.

-Mendoni praised the pandemic response and said it allowed for the gradual reopening of key tourist sites.
+"This is a precious achievement, it allows for the resumption of the tourist season which will be extended to make up for" lost time, the Greek culture minister said.

-"This is a precious achievement, it allows for the resumption of the tourist season which will be extended to make up for" lost time, she said earlier.
+The government spokesman said that two weeks after the first restrictions were lifted on May 4, mobility was up 33 percent this month compared to April without major changes on the virus front.